maplemavin/docs/api_v1.md

     }

 width & height

-	the width / height in pixels of the originally uploaded image
+> <p> the width / height in pixels of the originally uploaded image

 images

-	an array of image URLs that are various sizes
+> <p> an array of image URLs that are various sizes

 ### Photo Album